jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts4.md

 #### v.24
 >When they heard this, they raised their voices together in prayer to God.
 "Sovereign Lord," they said, "you made the heaven and the earth and the sea, and everything in them.

+The church does not complain to God about what happened to Peter and John.
+Instead, they first turn to Scripture ([Ps.
+2](Psalm2)) to acknowledge God’s sovereign authority.
+The maker of heaven and earth is still in control even when enemies rage against God’s people as they did against God’s Son.
+#davidgarland #teachthetext

+#### v.27
+>Indeed Herod and Pontius Pilate met together with the Gentiles and the people of Israel in this city to conspire against your holy servant Jesus, whom you anointed.

+Second, in the church's prayer the sufferings of Christian believers are related directly to the sufferings of Christ and inferentially to the sufferings of God's righteous servants in the OT.
+This theme of the union of the sufferings of Christ and those of his own people is a theme that is developed in many ways throughout the NT (cf. esp.
+Mk 8-10; [Ac 9:4-5](Acts9#v.4-5); [Ro 8:17](Romans8#v.17); [Col 1:24](Colossians1#v.24); [1Pe 2:20-25](1Peter2#v.20); [3:14](1Peter3#v.14)-[4:2](1Peter4#v.2); [4:12-13](1Peter4#v.12-13)).
+It reaches its loftiest expression in Paul's metaphor of the body of Christ.
+#davidgarland #teachthetext

 #### v.28
 >They did what your power and will had decided beforehand should happen.